cloudera-cemea/CML_vHoL/README.md

 - Application hosting for deploying frontend ML applications
 - Model operations including model governance and tracking of mode performance metrics

-We will focus our attention on working within CML, using all it has to offer, while glossing over the details that are simply standard data science.
+We will focus our attention on working within Cloudera AI, using all it has to offer, while glossing over the details that are simply standard data science.
 We trust that you are familiar with typical data science workflows and do not need detailed explanations of the code.